-The onset of the disease can occur anywhere from a few days up to 6 weeks after the ingestion of L. monocytogenes bacteria.
+The disease’s onset can occur anywhere from a few days up to 6 weeks after the ingestion of L. monocytogenes bacteria.
 The symptoms last from a few days to several weeks.

-Listeriosis is clinically defined when the bacterium is isolated from blood, cerebrospinal fluid, or an otherwise normally sterile site (such as the placenta).
+Listeriosis is clinically defined when the bacterium is isolated from blood, cerebrospinal fluid, or otherwise sterile site (such as the placenta).

 The Responsibilities of Food Handling Organisations

 The South African Listeriosis outbreak has resulted in an unprecedented public health risk.
-This could have been easily avoided by the industry.
-Food handling organisations have to ensure that steps are taken at all levels of production to prevent contamination of meat products by Listeria monocytogenes.
+The industry could have easily avoided this.
+Food handling organisations have to ensure that steps are taken at all production levels to prevent contamination of meat products by Listeria monocytogenes.

-While this is a difficult task, given the fact that L. monocytogenes is so widespread in the environment, the recent outbreak has shown that it is a necessary precaution.
+While this is a difficult task, given that L. monocytogenes is so widespread in the environment, the recent outbreak has shown that it is a necessary precaution.

-Food-processing operations need to make every effort to prevent contamination by L. monocytogenes in raw, unprocessed foods and recontamination in precooked, RTE finished products.
+Food-processing operations need to make every effort to prevent L. monocytogenes in raw, unprocessed foods and recontamination in precooked, RTE finished products.

 Due to foodborne illness associated with L. monocytogenes in meat and poultry products, the USDA has issued a zero-tolerance policy for the organism in RTE foods.